cuandeb/Portfolio/README.md

 - Data Science Projects
 - Astronomy Data Analysis Projects
 - Numerical Simulation and Modelling
-- Experimental Physics Data Analysis
+- A Gamma Spectroscopy Project (Example of Experimental Analysis)

 These topics are divided into folders in the repository and each contains their own README file which explains the background and aim of the projects.